Privacy settings

 This immersive exhibition literally uncovers the hoards that we have in the collection.
 From pre-history through to the Tudor period people have always stashed away their valuables for one reason or another.
 We take a look at each one and ask what was happening in Britain at the time and why the owners felt the need to hide theirs.

-Later in the year we’ll have an exhibit on Cecil Thomas, as well as a Lancaster & District Arts Society Open Exhibition.
+The Insus exhibition at the City Museum will be followed by an exhibit on Cecil Thomas, as well as a Lancaster & District Arts Society Open Exhibition.
 A mini-exhibition in the upstairs corridor of the City Museum is also on the cards for September, looking at the objects in the collection connected to the Ruxton murders.
 That month will mark 90 years since Buck Ruxton brutally murdered his wife Isabella (Belle) and their housemaid/nanny Mary.
 The exhibition (as the title suggests), will look more at the two victims, rather than Ruxton himself.

 Our exhibitions change evey few months, so check back here for updates or follow us on Facebook or Instagram for all the latest announcements.